 4. A lot of teachers reported eating a school lunch.
 I had schools where I wouldn’t touch the lunches if I could help it and others that were very good (kudos to Furnace Brook Middle School and Wellesley Middle Schools for having some really good lunches when I was there).
 So, to each their own depending on your circumstances and budget.

 Another teacher preps fruit into individual servings (she recommended 1 banana, sliced, plus 1/2 cup of berries of your choice) in bags that are then placed into her freezer.
-She defrost overnight in the refrigerator, or on the counter the morning of for 5-10 minutes.
-Throw in the blender with 1/2- 3/4 cup yogurt, 1/2 – 1 cup milk of choice (she prefers almond milk and in my house it’s oat milk), bit of honey, blend, and go.
+She defrosts overnight in the refrigerator, or on the counter the morning of for 5-10 minutes.
+Throw in the blender with 1/2- 3/4 cup yogurt, 1/2 – 1 cup milk of choice (she prefers almond milk and in my house, it’s oat milk), a bit of honey, blend and go.

 7. Grocery shop online and have it delivered.
 Instacart and other online shopping programs aren’t just for pandemics (although it certainly did cause many of us to try it out and become more comfortable with the option).

 8. Invest in a crockpot, instapot, or pressure cookers.
 So many quick and easy meals to be made.
-When you can come home to a crock pot simmering and know dinner is almost done, it’s the best feeling ever.
-I loved my pressure cooker because if I didn’t do it ahead, I could cheat and use the pressure cooker to create stews that tasted like they simmered all day long.
+When you can come home to a crockpot simmering and know dinner is almost done, it’s the best feeling ever.
+I loved my pressure cooker because if I didn’t do it ahead, I could cheat and use the pressure cooker to create stews that tasted as they simmered all day long.

 9. Make dinners with leftovers that you portion out into lunches.